PickYourOwn.org

 Fig trees are easily propagated through cuttings.
 In September or October, make a cutting and put it in a bucket with potting soil, or simply stick it in the ground and cover with mulch.
 One out of 10 will take, but once you've got a fig tree going, it's hard to kill.
 Protect it the first winter from frost with a deep mulch, and then it's on its own.
 After three years, it should start producing.

-A reader suggests that the following method has a much higher rate of success:
+A reader suggests that the following method has a much higher rate of success.
+I've tried it and it does work well:

 Take a low-growing branch, about quarter to half inch (5 - 15 mm) diameter, and bury part in the soil.
 Put a stone or brick on top of the submerged section to stop it getting pulled out by wind or passing animals.
 After a year it will have rooted.
 Cut the parent branch and pot up or plant out the new plant.